-Shreveport Regional Airport is recognized as the second busiest air cargo airport in the State of Louisiana.
+Shipping Cargo Through ShreveportShreveport Regional Airport is recognized as the second busiest air cargo airport in the State of Louisiana.

-Shreveport Regional Airport is located near two major interstates - I-20 & I-49, and is served by rail access, which makes the airport well positioned for future air cargo growth.
+Location, Location, LocationShreveport Regional Airport is located near two major interstates - I-20 & I-49, and is served by rail access, which makes the airport well positioned for future air cargo growth.
 Additionally, Shreveport is located along the Red River and the Port of Shreveport-Bossier, making shipping through Shreveport Regional Airport a smart logistics choice.

-Air Cargo West ComplexTo handle this growth, the Shreveport Airport Authority is now opening two new air cargo buildings in the new industrial park known as Air Cargo West.
+Air Cargo West ComplexTo handle this growth, the Shreveport Airport Authority has two air cargo buildings in the certified industrial park known as Air Cargo West.
 With nearly 56,000 square feet available in two buildings, the facility provides state-of-the-art air cargo capabilities.
-Tenants for the new buildings include FedEx Express, UPS, Empire Airlines and Integrated Airline Services.
+Tenants for the buildings include FedEx, UPS, Mountain Air Cargo and Worldwide Flight Services.

 U.S. Customs Port of EntryTo assist cargo carriers, a United States Customs Port of Entry office is located at Shreveport Regional Airport.
 The service enables products from around the world to be shipped and cleared here much faster than at high-traffic coastal ports of entry.
 The office is located in the air cargo terminal at the airport, 6125 Interstate Drive, Bay 11.
 The telephone number is 318-635-7873.

-Additionally, Shreveport Regional’s highly secured area is legally considered as outside the domain of U.S. Customs Service by the U.S. Government.
+Additionally, Shreveport Regional Airport’s highly secured area is legally considered as outside the domain of U.S. Customs Service by the U.S. Government.
 This means foreign goods may be brought into the FTZ without formal customs entry or the payment of duty and excise taxes until and unless they enter the U.S. Testing, repackaging, inspections, and further processing can also be conducted within the FTZ.